 What kind of information gets tracked?

-There is a variety of information you can track on each asset, and it is up to you to decide which information is relevant for your business.
+There is a variety of information you can track for each asset.
 Commonly tracked details include:

-- Standard information about the asset (asset description, model)
+- Standard information about the asset (asset description, model, vendor)

 - Asset location

 - Asset identification items (serial numbers, RFID/barcode, etc.)